bonomali/documentation-2/apps/README.md

 To do this, a user must first create a plug-in by navigating to **Plug-ins**.

-Then from the application’s page, a user can select **Plug-ins Run** from the **Actions** menu.
+Then from the application’s page, a user can select **Hot Deploy/Configure** from the **Actions** menu.

-As user can then search for the plug-in and override the available arguments if needed (e.g. URL to fetch the latest .NET files).
+As user can then search for the plug-in and override the available arguments if needed (e.g. URL to fetch the latest .NET or Java WAR files).
 For ASP.NET Dynamic Compilation, a container restart may not be needed.
-However for other updates that require a quick restart of the container, then the Restart toggle can be selected.
+However for other updates (e.g. deploying a new Java WAR file) that require a quick restart of the container, then the Restart toggle can be selected.